Washington Seminar Internships

 - Internships need to allow the student to have each Friday free for program coursework

-- Students need to have clearance to identify their supervisor as well as the ability to write about their internship experience.
-(This can be a concern with State Department, FBI, and CIA internships, but not in every instance.
+- Students need to be able to identify their supervisor as well as the ability to write about their internship experience.
+(This can be a concern with DOD, NSA, FBI, and CIA internships, but not in every instance.
 Please discuss this with your contact within the internship organization.)

 - Internship organizations in direct opposition to the mission of The Church of Jesus Christ of Latter-day Saints will require additional review and may not qualify